hyperliquid-dex/hyperliquid-python-sdk/README.md

 ### Exchange Class

-The `Exchange` class handles all trading operations:
+The `Exchange` class handles all trading operations.
+The full [API specs](https://hyperliquid.gitbook.io/hyperliquid-docs/for-developers/api/exchange-endpoint) are available in the documentation.

 ```python
 from hyperliquid.exchange import Exchange